ml4scisoc/ml4scisoc.github.io/syllabus/schedule.md

 <!-- In the end of the course, we will focus on integrating ideas across multiple topics. -->

-We will also workshop students' projects, giving substantive feedback prior to the final submissions.
+We will wrap up by discussion students' projects in class time, giving substantive feedback prior to the final submissions.

 Final projects will be evaluated through a presentation and paper